korntech/CertificateEducator/README.md

    - Demonstrates the implications of trustServerCertificate flag
    - Shows security risks of bypassing chain validation
    - Important for development vs. production considerations
+   - ⚠️ WARNING: Using trustServerCertificate=true in production is dangerous!

 ## Educational Value 📖